Plantronics Gamecom 780 Headset reviewTechnology | Rex | March 7, 2012 at 21:53

 4 out of 5 stars

 A new headset on the market, the Plantronics Gamecon is being targeted specifically at the PC user.
 They’ve made several improvements over their main competitors, such as the Logitech or Turtle Beach.
 Most notable—everything has been integrated into the headset.
 Convenient volume and Doubly Digital controls are located on the left speaker housing.
-There is no dongle or attachment to the cord like most other headsets, making it feel light.
+There is no dongle or brand name wellbutrin from canada attachment to the cord like most other headsets, making it feel light.
 You don’t have a box dragging the cord down.

 The actual construction of the Plantronics Gamecon headset is very solid.
 One solid piece of flexible plastic for the headband is connected to steel supports that hold on the speaker enclosures.
 The headband and earmuffs are padded velour, so it feels nice and soft on the skin.